Home -> Financial Planning -> Stocks, Bonds etc. -> Investment Returns

 (3) Some of the earlier S&P/TSX Composite Index Total Return data is from Libra Investment Management Inc., sourced from the Canadian Institute of Actuaries.
 Data for recent years is from the Financial Times website.
 Historical data is available from Investing.com.

-(4) The Annual CPI increase is not the average increase per year, but is the increase from December to December.
+(4) The December 2022 CPI is 153.1, down from 154.0 for November 2022.
+The Annual CPI increase is not the average increase per year, but is the increase from December to December.

 Exchange Rate re Above Returns